fhellwig/duo-express-react/README.md

 - `redirectUri` {string (path)}: Where to go after successful authentication.
 You should specify this as described in the `duo-express` documentation.
 There is no default value.

 - `checkInterval` {number (milliseconds)}: If specified, periodically performs a `GET` request to the `duo-express` middleware so the user is not signed out if they remain on the page.
 This will only work if the `rolling` session property is set to `true`.
 There is no default value.

+Note: The provider always performs an intial `GET` request to determine if the user is signed in or not regardless of the `checkInterval` property.

 ## DuoAuthContext